EPajares/meta-accessibility/_tools/tool-3.md

 must be associated with the project along with intersection-specific travel time delays.
 Then the change in auto-based accessibility to jobs is calculated.
-For transportation projects, land-use and transportation patterns before the project are compared with land-use and transportation patterns after the project, with a comparison fo the average per capita job accessibility provided.
+For transportation projects, land-use and transportation patterns before the project are compared with land-use and transportation patterns after the project, with a comparison for the average per capita job accessibility provided.